Synchro-curvature description of {\gamma}-ray light curves and spectra of pulsars: concurrent fitting: Light curve fitting results

 \section{Light curve fitting results}

-Figure \ref{fig:fitting_results_1} shows the plots of the best-fitting light curves in time and frequency domain, together with the contour plots of the statistics used in the fits, $\chi^2$ and euclidean distance, respectively.
-Table \ref{tab:parameters_pulsars_lightcurves_1} presents the best-fit geometrical values for all pulsars fitted.
+In the Supplementary Material Online of this paper are shown the plots of the best-fitting light curves in time and frequency domain, together with the contour plots of the statistics used in the fits, $\chi^2$ and euclidean distance, respectively.
+Table \ref{tab:parameters_pulsars_lightcurves_1} presents the best-fit geometrical values for all pulsars fitted, obtained with the two methods explained in the text.
+These are also compared in Fig. \ref{fig:psiomega_and_thetaobs_of_time_vs_frequency_fitting}.